The dashboard that all CIOs expected

 You probably didn't wait for AirSaas to build your own CIO dashboard - and that's good.
 Following feedback from several dozen CIOs, we developed a performant management dashboard for you.

-CIO dashboards are often set up on Excel or on visualization tools.
-AirSaas connects to your project management tools and offers you a more abstract view of your project portfolio.
-Your data is consolidated around projects, partner solutions, teams involved, etc. to allow you to display and monitor essential indicators for your activity.
+Often set up on Excel or on visualization tools, the dashboards that we were able to observe do not have consolidated data.
+AirSaas connects to the various project management tools and offers you an abstraction.
+The data is consolidated around projects, partner solutions, partner solutions, teams involved, etc. to allow you to display and monitor the indicators essential to managing your activity.

 Project management